Elssky/IPPV/README.md

 </p>

 Left figure shows the relationships between a subset of characters in “Harry Potter”.
 The top-1 and top-2 L3CDSes are the blue and green subgraphs, respectively.
 The top-1 L3CDS is a family named Weasley, and the top-2 L3CDS is an organization named Death Eaters, which indicate the potential of LℎCDS discovery for mining diverse dense communities.
-While right figure finds L2CDS but mistakenly added Harry Potter to both communities.

 ##  Data Preparation
 The input data format is: